 McCullough and Minor will discuss the art of collaboration Sunday morning at 11 during a brunch at the museum.

 In a news release, the museum quotes McCullough as having recently remarked that "Minor is always showing what he loves -- the great outdoors, crystal night skies, the moon in all its phases, the plain vernacular architecture of American small towns and remote farm houses showing what you love to your audience is the heart of effective teaching.
-Besides being a supremely gifted artist and natural storyteller, Wendell Minor is a very great teacher -- which is another reason why his work is of such value."

 "[We are] honored to present (this exhibition)," chief curator Stephanie Plunkett said in a written statement.